gymreklab/cse185-spring19/project_guidelines.md

  * List the paper you will be reproducing analyses from and descrbe exactly which results (e.g. Figures 1a, 2f, 3b and Table 2 etc.) you will try to reproduce.
  * Provide a description of the dataset you will use: what is the accession number, what type of data is it, what format is the available data, and how big is it?
 4. Bioinformatics pipeline:
  * Describe the steps of your data processing pipeline.
 Which specific tools will you need to use?
 Your analysis must include at least 5 different tools.
-Downloading data soes not count, nor do sub-commands within a single piece of software or trivial commands (e.g. `cp`).
+Downloading data does not count, nor do sub-commands within a single piece of software or trivial commands (e.g. `cp`).
  * One of the software tools must be either: (1) a tool we haven't used in class, which you will need to install yourself (2) an executable script (not just plotting) that you wrote for this project.